samjwill/nvim-unception/README.md

 the `g:unception_block_while_host_edits=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/ba56af2ff49cd23ac19fcffe7840a78c58a89c9b/.gitconfig#L5)).

+Here's an example workflow with this flag set:

 https://user-images.githubusercontent.com/25990267/199399213-a0b72114-99b4-4b4b-9a14-8d7a7fc0bb3e.mp4

 Alternatively, if you would like to be able to edit using Neovim directly inside of a nested session, you can disable unception altogether by setting your git `core.editor` to pass the `g:unception_disable=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/c59477c47867fb8f5560ba01d17722443428bc7e/.gitconfig#L5)).

+Lastly, setting your `core.editor` to another file editor, such as GNU nano would also work.

 ## Can this work with terminal-toggling plugins?